AadityaThapa/CFS-PDF-PY/README.md

 # CFS-PDF-PY
-**A simple Cash Flow Statement generator that generates a PDF file written in Python. 🐍**
+**A simple Cash Flow Statement generator that generates a PDF file. 🗃️**
 - Provides CFS for various companies using their symbols.
 - Generetes a PDF File with decent styling.